microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 ## .azure-pipelines folder

-The .azure-pipelines folder contains a pr and a ci file for each model.
+The .azure-pipelines folder contains a ci and a cd file for each model.
 There are two yaml pipelines per model in this folder.
 Add a new pair of files for the new model and make the following changes:

-- The include paths in trigger and pr section with values related to new ML Model.
+- The include paths in trigger and ci section with values related to new ML Model.
 - The default value for model_type parameter in parameters section.

 ## Implement a robust and scalable solution for data provisioning